mongodb/docs-relational-migrator/source/includes/fact-view-query-conversion-bulk-status.rst

      - The conversion is pending.

    * - Spinner
-     - The conversion is currently being executed.
+     - The conversion is now being executed.

    * - Green check mark
      - The conversion was successful.